 Join in the fun at Friend in Hand Hotel

 For 22 years the crab racing at this Glebe institution has been drawing a crowd.
 Ridiculously good fun and completely free make this an easy choice for something to do on the last Wed of every month.

-Don’t worry if you’re not in town for the races, there is also Life Drawing on Mondays, a great Comedy show on Thursdays and Poetry reading on the first Tuesday of the month.
-Check what’s on tonight
+Don’t worry if you’re not in town for the races, there is also Life Drawing on Mondays, Drag Queen Bingo on the last Tuesday of the month, Comedy shows every Thursday, and Poetry readings on the third Wednesday of the month.
+Visit their website for more information!

 Head to Harts Pub in the Rocks for some good old-fashioned fun, the pub quiz.
 Reserve your table in advance and mention free drink and the first round of drinks is on the house.
 It’s free to play, and the pub has a great range of beers on tap too.